wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/storing-and-forwarding-messages.md

     PaymentRequestJMSMessageStore="PaymentRequestJMSMessageStore"
     ```

-To start WSO2 Message Broker:
+To start the Message Broker:

-1. Open a terminal and navigate to the `MI_HOME/wso2/broker/bin` directory.
+1. Open a terminal and navigate to the `EI_6.6.0_HOME/wso2/broker/bin` directory.
-2. Execute the following command to run the in message broker.
+2. Execute the following command to run the message broker.

     -   On **MacOS/Linux/CentOS**: